Landlord Info

 • Interior Air QualityThe dwelling unit shall be free from dangerous levels of air pollution from carbon monoxide, sewer gas, fuel gas, dust, and other harmful air pollutants.
 Air circulation shall be adequate throughout the unit.
 Bathroom areas shall have at least one window that opens or other adequate exhaust ventilation.
 Water Supply – Either public or private sanitary water supply is acceptable.

-• Lead Based PaintThe regulation at 24-CFR Patt 35, which implements the Lead-Based Paint Poisoning Prevention Act, requires that the Public Certification (HF-39-C) signifying that all HQS lead-based paint requirements have been met on any property identified by a visual assessor, a certifies lead-based paint risk assessor, or certified lead-based paint inspector.
-This certification must be received by the PHA before the execution of the HAP contract or within the time period stated by the PHA in the owner HQS violation notice.
+• Lead Based PaintThe regulation at 24-CFR 35, which implements the Lead-Based Paint Poisoning Prevention Act, requires that the Public Certification (HF-39-C) signifying that all HOTMA lead-based paint requirements have been met on any property identified by a visual assessor, a certifies lead-based paint risk assessor, or certified lead-based paint inspector.
+This certification must be received by the PHA before the execution of the HAP contract or within the time period stated by the PHA in the owner HOTMA violation notice.

 • AccessThe unit must have a private entrance without going through another dwelling unit.
 An alternate means of egress from the building is required.